 Saving Money on Zesty Pickled Brussels Sprouts:

-Making your own homemade specialty pickles like this is so easy and will save you a bundle over buying a specialty product in the grocery store where you’ll pay anywhere from six to eight dollars or so.
+Making your own homemade specialty pickles like this is so easy and will save you a bundle over buying a specialty product like this in the grocery store.
+You’ll find you will pay anywhere from six to eight dollars or so for a jar of these Brussels Sprouts.
 At least at my store.
 If they can be found, which isn’t always a given.

-Qick refrigerator pickles like these are a great save whenever you realize you have a few too many vegetables on hand and are worried you’re not going to get through them in time.
+Quick refrigerator pickles like these are a great save whenever you realize you have a few too many vegetables on hand and are worried you’re not going to get through them in time.
 Check out the links below for more great pickled veggies.
-They only take a few minutes to make and will buy you a little extra time.
+They only take a few minutes to make and will buy you a little extra time because the brine preserves them.
 Even leftover veggies can be pickles (half the work is done) as long as they aren’t overcooked or sauced with butter.Print

 Pickled Brussels Sprouts